nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       \
       Use case ends.

-**Use case 4: Add a tag to a batchmate**
+**Use case 4: Add an interest to a batchmate**

 **MSS**

-1. Student chooses to add a tag to a batchmate.
+1. Student chooses to add an interest to a batchmate.
 2. Mass Linkers searches through the list of batchmates for the selected batchmate.
-3. Mass Linkers adds tag to the batchmate.
+3. Mass Linkers adds the interests to the batchmate.
    \
    Use case ends.

 **Extensions**
 * 2a.
 The list of batchmates is empty.
 * a1.
-Mass Linkers warns adding a tag is invalid.
+Mass Linkers warns adding an interest is invalid.
   \
   Use case ends.
 * 2b.
 Mass Linkers detects an error in specified batchmate (non valid index).